ncatlab/nlab-content/pages/5379.md

 ##Homotopy Types

-This 72 page article is to be found in the [[Handbook of Algebraic Topology]].
+This 72 page article, by [[Hans Baues]], is to be found in the [[Handbook of Algebraic Topology]].
 It starts from a basic position and attacks three main topics:

 * Homotopy types with non-trivial fundamental group (Sections 2 - 5);